 Line your sieve, with cotton, silk or coffee filter paper.

-Screen off as much water as possible from the top of the pigment, pour out the pigment into the lined sieve.
-Give the pigment 1-6 hours to sit on a vessel for the excess water within the paste to drop out completely.
+Screen off as much water as possible from atop of the pigment, pour out the pigment into the lined sieve.
+Give the pigment 1-6 hours to sit, in sieve, propped on a vessel for excess water within the paste to drip out completely.
 You can transfer your paste to dry further into a lined basket or tray.

 Once completely dry, it's time to grind and hydrate your very own small batch indigo and set to work on your very own "Sustainable Indigo vat".